Managing Director – Lydia Partners

 Julia Anthony, CPA

-Julia Anthony serves as Vice President of Finance and Operations at Lydia Partners.
+Julia Anthony serves as Vice President of Finance at Lydia Partners.
 Julia began her career at Deloitte Tax in the business tax services practice, where she worked on corporate tax provisions and regulatory compliance for Fortune 500 Companies headquartered in Texas.
-She left public accounting to serve as Chief Operating Officer of a political fundraising firm headquartered in downtown Dallas.
-In that role she worked on campaign finance with congressional, state, and municipal political clients.
-Julia earned a Masters of Science in Taxation from Cox School of Business and a Bachelors in Accounting from the Cox School of Business at Southern Methodist University.
+She left public accounting to serve as Chief Operating Officer of a political fundraising firm, working on campaign finance with congressional, state, and municipal political clients.
+Julia earned a Masters of Science in Taxation and a Bachelors in Accounting from the Cox School of Business at Southern Methodist University.
 Julia is a Certified Public Accountant licensed in the state of Texas.